-- The manufacturing standards of the company and the precautions it takes to ensure that the drug is not contaminated.
+- The testing and certification of the drug (aspirin) by the Food and Drug Administration (FDA).
+The FDA has jurisdiction over many types of medicines and allows medicines to be marketed only if they meet certain clinical standards of usefulness. - The manufacturing standards of the company and the precautions it takes to ensure that the drug is not contaminated.
 National and state regulatory commissions and groups ensure that the manufacture of the drug meets specific acceptable standards. - The safety seal on the bottle.
 To insert dangerous chemicals into a safety-sealed bottle without damaging the seal is very difficult.